hijiangtao/glmaps/README.md

 ## ZERO

-Some thoughts from me that you may pay attention before have future reading.
+Thanks for your attention in this project, there are some thoughts from me that you may pay attention before have future reading.

 **Q: What frameworks are used in `glmaps`?**

-React Hooks is ready in 16.8.0, and `glmaps` get benefits from it at once, if you are not familiar with it, please check [Introducing Hooks](https://reactjs.org/docs/hooks-intro.html) first; On the other hand, deck.gl is WebGL2 powered geospatial visualization layers, so please make sure your browser support WebGL2.
+**React Hooks** is ready in 16.8.0, and `glmaps` get benefits from it at once, if you are not familiar with it, please check [Introducing Hooks](https://reactjs.org/docs/hooks-intro.html) first; On the other hand, deck.gl is **WebGL2** powered geospatial visualization layers, so please make sure your browser support WebGL2.
 To find out if WebGL(2) is enabled in your browser, go to <http://get.webgl.org/> or <https://get.webgl.org/webgl2/>.

 Besides, if you meet any errors when depoly it locally, you can describe your problem with [issues](https://github.com/hijiangtao/glmaps/issues/new), because that's most likely a problem of `glmaps` rather than yourself, since `glmaps` organizes local development environment from scratch, such as webpack, babel, etc.